Garmin FTP – what is it? and why it’s probably not quite what you think it is

 FTP Test: 20 minutes

 Just go flat out for 20 minutes and multiply the average by 0.95.
-This is not a valid test but, hey, we all do it sometimes to get our FTP a bit higher than it really is.
+This is not a valid test.
+Hey, we all do it sometimes to get our FTP a bit higher than it really is.

 FTP Test: 5+20 minutes

-Just go flat out for 5 minutes, rest for 5 minutes and then go flat out for 20 minutes and multiply the average of the 20 minutes by 0.95.
-That should be about right but it’s hard to execute in full and that’s why many of us don’t do it.
+Just go flat out for 5 minutes, rest for 5 minutes, then go flat out for 20 minutes, and multiply the average of the 20 minutes by 0.95.
+That should be about right, but it’s hard to execute in full, and that’s why many of us don’t do it.

-Just go flat out for 8 minutes, rest for 10 minutes and then go flat out for 8 minutes and multiply the average of the 2×8 minutes by 0.90.
+Just go flat out for 8 minutes, rest for 10 minutes, then go flat out for 8 minutes, and multiply the average of the 2 x 8-minute intervals by 0.90.
 This is TR’s preferred method.

 Zwift Ramp Test

 Zwift starts at 100 watts and increases by 20 watts each minute.
-You continue to failure.
+You continue to a point of failure.

 FTP is 0.75 multiplied by the average power in the last full minute you completed.